octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 The most useful piece of information are the contract address (to interact with it) and the transaction hash (which refers to the origination on the blockchain).

-Some of these pieces of information can be found into the json file under the build/contracts folder
+Some of these pieces of information can be found in the json file under the `build/contracts` folder:
 ```
 {
 "contractName": "Raffle",